matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 which users have capabilities and the actions that the server has taken on their behalf.
 The most obvious example is that a server can generate events in a room for a user without an associated `m.room.member` event existing.
+Another example with more severe consequences is a server simply ignoring a ban that was sent for a local user by a remote user.
+While this my appear concerning, tools such as [Mjolnir](https://github.com/matrix-org/mjolnir) already routinely check every member event within a room and compare them against a list of bans, in a linear way without needing to perform these checks during state resolution and authorization, only afterwards when the changes become visible to client via `/sync` or otherwise.[^linear-checks]

+[^linear-checks] Is there a special term for a check that is done after event authorization to ensure a consistency that is irrelevant to the DAG, but relevant to end user concerns?
+This could be the key to everything.

 #### Out of DAG API